Chocolate Cinnamon Babka

 - To Make The Filling:

-- Combine the butter, chocolate, cocoa and sugar in a pan and whisk over a medium heat until everything has melted and come together.
+- Combine the butter, cocoa powder, sugar and chocolate chips in a pan; whisk over a medium heat until everything has melted and come together.
 Set aside.
-(Cinnamon will be added later.)
+(NOTE: Cinnamon will be added later.)

 - To Make The Dough: